magento/magento2-page-builder/docs/extend-existing-content-type/step-3-extend-forms.md

 | `settings` | Provides the markup that gives your field a label, CSS styling, validation, and other properties as needed. |
 {:style="table-layout:auto"}

-After adding the `max_height` field, flush your cache, drag a banner to the Admin stage, open the editor, and see your new style property field being rendered in the Banner's form, as shown here:
+After adding the `max_height` field, upgrade your setup and flush your cache, drag a banner to the Admin stage, open the editor, and see your new style property field being rendered in the Banner's form, as shown here:

 ![Appearance fieldset](../images/appearance-fieldset.png){:width="934px" height="auto"}